Contract Structure and Risk Aversion in Longevity Risk Transfers: Introduction

-Despite the theoretical advantages, however, the capital market for long-term longevity risk transfer has been largely unsuccessful.
-While markets for other insurance risks, such as catastrophe (CAT) bonds for natural disasters, have evolved steadily \citep{cummins2008cat}, transactions involving longevity risks, particularly those with long-term durations similar to reinsurance contracts, remain rare.
-A notable example is the European Investment Bank's failed attempt in 2004 to issue a 25-year longevity bond, which was withdrawn in 2005 due to a lack of investor interest \citep{blake2006longevity}.
-In contrast, mortality CAT bonds have been traded in the capital market, with the most notable being the Vita Capital series issued by Swiss Re starting in December 2003.
-Additionally, major global reinsurers and life insurers, including Munich Re, SCOR, Reinsurance Group of America, and AXA Global Life, have issued CAT bonds targeting mortality risks.
-These CAT bonds are all short-term instruments with terms ranging from three to five years.\footnote{We refer to \url{https://www.artemis.bm/deal-directory/} for a comprehensive catastrophe bond and insurance-linked securities deal directory.} More recently, longevity sidecars have emerged as short-term capital market solutions with similar maturities \citep{bugler2021reinsurance}.
+Despite these theoretical advantages, the capital market for long‑dated longevity risk has seen limited success.
+While markets for other insurance risks, such as catastrophe (CAT) bonds, have matured \citep{cummins2008cat}, long‑horizon longevity transactions remain rare.
+A notable example is the European Investment Bank’s 25‑year longevity bond, withdrawn in 2005 due to weak demand \citep{blake2006longevity}.
+By contrast, mortality CAT bonds (e.g., Swiss Re’s Vita Capital series) and more recent longevity sidecars \citep{bugler2021reinsurance} have been issued with shorter three‑to‑five‑year maturities.\footnote{See \url{https://www.artemis.bm/deal-directory/} for a comprehensive deal directory of catastrophe bonds and insurance-linked securities transactions.}

-Our analysis is based on a theoretical model under the \textit{Stackelberg game} framework, involving a \textit{leader (seller)} and a \textit{follower (buyer)}.
-The model encompasses a seller contemplating a range of longevity risk transfer contracts, each specified by a distinct risk loading (price).
-Upon being offered a contract, the buyer, who holds a life annuity portfolio and is exposed to longevity risk, responds by selecting an optimal hedge ratio based on the risk loading.
-The seller then determines the most utility-maximizing contract to offer, considering the buyer's response.
-This analysis is demonstrated through the use of indemnity longevity swaps, a prevalent hedging instrument in the current market \citep{dowd2006survivor}.
-In a longevity swap, the buyer makes fixed periodic payments to the seller in exchange for floating payments linked to the actual mortality experience of her annuity portfolio.

-To our knowledge, this paper is among the first to apply the Stackelberg game framework (also known as the principal-agent or leader-follower game) to longevity risk, building on the seminal work of \cite{sannikov2008continuous} in general contract theory.\footnote{\cite{chen2023optimal} applied the Stackelberg game as a secondary analysis when examining the consequences of neglecting information asymmetry in longevity risk transfers.} This framework offers several advantages.
-First, it recognizes the distinct roles of the seller, who acts as the leader designing the contract, and the buyer, who acts as the follower deciding whether to accept the contract.
-Second, it derives the buyer's demand for risk transfer \textit{endogenously}, based solely on the buyer's risk aversion and the seller's price.
-Third, it facilitates the analysis of both parties' welfare, recognizing that an increase in the seller's price will simultaneously diminish the buyer's demand.